Negotiating and Drafting Restaurant Leases

 - Subordination, non-disturbance and attornment agreements

 The panelist will review these and other key issues:

 - How do the operational aspects of a restaurant impact provisions in a restaurant lease?

 - Given the expense of a restaurant buildout, how might financing arrangements impact the lease?

 - How might a franchise affect the notice and assignment provisions of a restaurant lease?

-- What environmental or nuisance concerns should be addressed in a restaurant lease?
+- What nuisance concerns should be addressed in a restaurant lease?